sooyoung-cha/PDBinTerminal/README.md

 ## ✨ Features

-* Render one or two proteins side-by-side in the terminal
+* Render up to six proteins in the terminal
-* Compare aligned structures (via Foldseek or external u/t matrix)
 * Move and rotate proteins independently or simultaneously
 * Support for chain-specific views
 * Helix/sheet secondary structure visualization
 * Adjustable screen width and height
-* Minimal dependencies, blazing fast terminal performance

 ## 📦 Installation